MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_aer_capabilities.md

 A single bit that indicates that ECRC generation is enabled.

-#### - ECRCCheckCapable

-A single bit that indicates that the device is capable of checking ECRC.

-#### - ECRCCheckEnable
+#### - FirstErrorPointer

-A single bit that indicates that ECRC checking is enabled.
+The bit position of the first error that was reported in the PCIe uncorrectable error status register.

 #### - Reserved